2bndy5/CirquePinnacle/docs/API/python.rst

             returned may be about the data passed to :py:meth:`write()` (which uses the same internal buffer).

-        :returns: The amount of data (in bytes) ready read to read from the internal buffer.
+        :returns: The amount of data (in bytes) ready to read from the internal buffer.

     .. py:method:: read() -> int